2023 The Cinderella Army

 Just a short drive north from Boulogne we pause to view the channel from the cliffs atop Cap Gris Nez, the closest point to England.
 It's then time for a fascinating visit to the Museum of the Atlantic Wall at Todt Battery, which was captured by the Canadians in their drive northward along the channel coast.

 Later we cross over the Dragoons' Bridge, dedicated to the regiment from Manitoba who entered the city of Bruges at this very spot.
 The balance of the day is free time to explore this "Venice of the North."
 A canal boat tour is always a great option, along with exploring the many squares and their patio tables for a cup of tea or a glass of wine.
-Overnight Bruges - hotel tba.
+Overnight Bruges - Martin's Hotel.
 [B,L]

 Saturday October 7